alidcastano/Lazyset/README.md

 # Lazyset

-*Automate the creation of responsive images for srcset attribute.*
+*Automate the creation of responsive images for the `srcset` attribute.*

 While writing, you shouldn't have to worry about responsive images.
-Automate the process, let Lazyset handle it for you.
+Automate the process, and let Lazyset handle it for you.

 ## Install